richstokes/Genesis-Glitcher/README.md

 3. Drop game ROMs in the `./roms` directory
 4. In a separate terminal, run `genesis-glitcher.sh`

-Tested on MacOS with Firefox.
+*Tested on MacOS with Firefox.*

+See the comments in `genesis-glitcher.sh` for settings you can tweak.